zlatanvasovic/Transliterate.jl/README.md

 ## Todo

-- Add all rules for every language, instead of the general approach
+- Add all rules for every language, instead of the current approach
   - This will allow proper `languages="language"` syntax
 - Support more languages